.NET HELP

 C# Generics (How It Works For Developers): Figure 2 - IronPDF licensing page

 C# generics is a powerful tool for developing high-quality, reusable, and type-safe code.
-By understanding and applying generic classes, methods, interfaces, and delegates, you can write code that is more adaptable, and easier to maintain.
+By understanding and applying generic classes, methods, interfaces, and delegates, you can write code that is more adaptable and easier to maintain.
 Generics not only enable code reuse across different data types but also ensure compile-time type checking, which reduces runtime errors and improves overall code quality.
-IronPDF offers a free trial costs $749 onwards.
+IronPDF offers a free trial of its PDF library tools, with costs from $749 onwards.